CTristan/Spawn.HDT.DustUtility/README.md

 ## Spawn.HDT.DustUtility
-Search through your collection for cards that you don't use in any deck in order to disenchant them.
+Search through your collection for cards that aren't being used in any deck in order to disenchant them.

 ![Overlay](https://i.imgur.com/X91JVMa.png)